GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-### How It’s Priced
+### 🚨 How Robotic Labor is Priced

 Robotic labor is always sold by **the TokenTorq**, priced at
 > **3600 TokenTorq / RoboTorq / hour**, everywhere and always.

-That creates a **global parity**: no matter where you are, robotic work has a consistent physical price per unit of energy and computation.
+That creates **global parity**: regardless of your location, robotic work *on the production line* has a consistent physical price per unit of energy and computation.

+The Bond Network doesn't do subsidies — ever.
+How can this possibly work?

+BRLA retainer fees offset the varying costs of the infrastructure required to provide this service at a consistent price on every production line globally.
+BRLA fees can be financed in advance through RoboFund.

 The scale of a robot’s **TTP** sets the baseline for how much labor it can sell.

-You’re not paying for what it does — you’re paying for **what it can do**.
+You’re not paying for what it does — you’re paying for **what it can do**, and the fact that someone else *could hypothetically* use that same robot more wisely than you.

 ---